AFixt/meetabl-api/DEPLOYMENT.md

-# AccessMeet API Deployment Guide
+# meetabl API Deployment Guide

-This document provides detailed instructions for deploying the AccessMeet API to various environments.
+This document provides detailed instructions for deploying the meetabl API to various environments.

 ## Table of Contents